DRIVER-EU/test-bed/docker/portainer/README.md

 ## Starting `Traefik`

-Configuration for running `Traefik` can be found in the `docker/swarm/`Traefik`` folder.
-It is also present on the Test-bed master machine at `/opt/`Traefik`/`.
+Configuration for running `Traefik` can be found in the `docker/portainer/Traefik` folder.
+It is also present on the Test-bed master machine at `/opt/Traefik/`.

 For more info on the `Traefik` config with lets-encrypt, please consult the [`Traefik` Documentation](https://docs.`Traefik`.io/user-guide/docker-and-lets-encrypt/).

-1. SSH to the test-bed master machine, and navigate to `/opt/`Traefik``.
+1. SSH to the test-bed master machine, and navigate to `/opt/Traefik`.
-2. Run `sudo docker stack deploy --compose-file docker-compose.yml `Traefik``
+2. Run `sudo docker stack deploy --compose-file docker-compose.yml Traefik`

 ## Stopping `Traefik`